Faculty of Science and Engineering Better World Initiatives

 - Pro-active.

-We expect applicants to also embrace these values that will be used to assess applications as described below.
+We expect applicants to also embrace these values that will be used to assess funding requests as described below.

 Ambition